srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/2ca/source/index.rst

 Before getting hands-on we recommend reading about `Carrier Aggregation <https://www.sharetechnote.com/html/Lte_Advanced_CarrierAggregation.html>`_.

 The srsRAN software suite supports 2-carrier aggregation in both srsENB and srsUE.
-To experiment with carrier aggregation using srsRAN over-the-air, you will need an RF device that can tune different frequencies in different channels.
-We recommend the USRP X300 series from Ettus Research (NI) with UHD LTS version 3.9.7.
+To experiment with carrier aggregation using srsRAN over-the-air, you will need an RF device that can tune different frequencies in different channels, for example the USRP X300 series from Ettus Research (NI).
+We've tested with UHD 3.15 LTS and UHD 4.0.

 Alternatively, experiment with carrier aggregation without SDR hardware using our ZeroMQ-based RF layer emulation.
 See our :ref:`ZeroMQ Application Note <zeromq_appnote>` for more information about RF layer emulation.